justinj/vim-relax/README.md

 It's still a bit buggy, and the feature-set is not fully fleshed out yet.
 That said, if you'd like to try it and give feedback or feature ideas feel free :)

+## Installation

+Install it like any other Vim plugin, the one difference is that this depends on [TimL](https://github.com/tpope/timl), so that must be installed as well.

 ## License

 Copyright (c) Justin Jaffray.
 Distributed under the same terms as Vim itself.